Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 The standard procedure for evaluation of MLSS in wastewater treatment was introduced in the late 1800s and continues to be followed today.

-• The first step includes the collection of a grab sample of MLSS and running it through the filter.
+• The first step involves collecting a grab sample of MLSS and running it through the filter.

 • Secondly, the ignition of the filter should be carried out in a muffle furnace (550 degrees ) for about 15-20 minutes.
 It is done to dry the residue.